openmovementproject/openmovement/Docs/ax3/ax3-technical.md

 Update the firmware:

-1. The desktop client can query the device's firmware, and offer to update if it has a newer version available.
+1. The desktop client can query the device's firmware from the normal run mode then, if it has a newer version available, offer to update.

 2. The device can be sent a 'RESET' command (to enter bootloader mode).